durandtibo/minrecord/docs/docs/faq.md

 ### What Python versions are supported?

-Python 3.10, 3.11, 3.12, 3.13, and 3.14 are officially supported.
+Python 3.10 and higher are officially supported.

 ### Do I need PyTorch or other ML frameworks?

 No, `minrecord` has minimal dependencies.
-It only requires `coola` (for equality testing).
+It only requires `coola`, which is used for equality testing.

 ## Usage Questions